whipowill/sh-azerothcore/README.md

 - Reset database
 - Pull configs
 - Edit configs
-    - The idea here is to always make edits to your backup configs, found in ``$ cd ~/backups/conf``, and to push those edits to the server.
+    - The idea is to always make edits to your backup configs (``cd ~/backups/conf``) and to push those edits to the server.
 This way if you ever have to redownload and redeploy the server, your configs are safe.
 - Push configs
 - Start server
 - View console